 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

 You take 15–19 credit hours per semester, and all courses are worth 3 credits unless otherwise specified.

 You are also placed in a required Italian language course tailored to your proficiency level.
 Language courses are taught in Italian, and all other courses are taught in English or Italian.

 Create your own academic experience by selecting from the following required and optional program components:

-Courses for Beginning and Intermediate Level include:
+Courses for Beginning and Intermediate levels include:

-Courses for Advanced Level include:
+Courses for Advanced level include:

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.